May 4, 2020

 Once you’ve created all the individual boards begin transferring pins from your master board to their element-specific board.
 Once you are finished you should have everything organized into its own wedding subcategory.

 Now is the time to share your boards with your chosen pros.
 Share a specific board like bouquets or centerpieces with your floral designer.
 Or share all the boards with your wedding planner who can help refine your wedding design.
-Sharing your Pinterest boards with your wedding planner can also help ensure your wedding inspiration is translated to reflect you and your partner.
+Sharing your Pinterest boards with your wedding planner can also help ensure your wedding planning direction and inspiration is translated to reflect you and your partner.
 While Pinterest is great for finding inspiration, your wedding should take elements from your inspirational pins and make them unique and special to you.

 This part is essential so your wedding vendors fully understand your vision and can ensure they do their part to bring your vision to life.